 The Innovation Studio exists to foster interprofessional collaboration in creating healthcare solutions.
 If you have an idea for a healthcare product, service or software and would like help developing it into a commercial reality, we have resources, mentors and tools to help.
 Don’t have an idea?
 Come share your knowledge, network and partner up with a team that needs your support.

-The Innovation Studio is a unique maker space, housing an array of prototyping tools, including 3D printers and laser cutters.
+The Innovation Studio is a unique maker space open to all students, faculty and staff, which houses an array of prototyping tools, including 3D printers, laser cutters and various hand tools.
 The studios host workshops with topics such as product design, pitch development, interprofessional collaboration and maker skills, and provides project mentors and daily technical support.
-The moveable Innovation Studio travels across campus to help foster interprofessional collaboration while the Innovation Studio – Mirror Lake resides at a permanent location in Pomerene Hall.
+The moveable Innovation Studio travels across campus to help foster interprofessional collaboration while the Innovation Studio at the Sharpe Innovation Center resides at a permanent location in Heminger Hall.

 Too often in academia, students, faculty and staff with great skills and ideas get siloed off in their own disciplines.
 We’d like to change that.
 Maybe you have research you think might make a great healthcare product, but you need a software engineer.
 Or you want use your business, engineering, marketing or maker skills to help develop a healthcare product idea from concept to commercialization.
 The Innovation Studio exists to bring people together, from across campus and from the community as well.

 We encourage students, faculty and staff from all areas of the University to try their hands at inventing and innovating healthcare solutions together.
 To reward collaboration across disciplines, projects from interprofessional teams are eligible to enter competitions in which top performers will receive funding for future development.
 Once funding is awarded, those teams will have the opportunity to apply for additional funding cycles to help them incubate their idea.
 Submit an Innovation at go.osu.edu/myinnovations.